morrownr/USB-WiFi/README.md

 ```
 >=====>  ALFA AWUS036ACM  <=====<
 ```
 Note: 2021-06-16 - Most sellers of the ALFA AWUS036ACM appear to be having inventory problems currently with this adapter.
 This should be corrected at some point but I have no idea when.
-If you want an AC1200 adapter, you might consider the TEROW ROW02FD.
+You might consider the ALFA AWUS036ACHM as it has exceptional range.

 Rokland - $35 USD - [ALFA AWUS036ACM 802.11ac Dual Band USB WiFi Adapter](https://store.rokland.com/collections/wi-fi-usb-adapters/products/alfa-awus036acm-802-11ac-dual-band-2-4-5-ghz-wifi-usb-adapter) - Info: free shipping and no tax outside of Florida.
 Ships to Canada and US.